chingachleung/ChineseHateSpeechClassification/README.md

 # Data

 Contains around 10,000 Tweets in Traditional Chinese, Simplified Chinse and Cantonese.
+To inqure about the data, please contact me at wl607@georgetown.edu.